 - how many weeks pregnant you are (which trimester you are in)

 - your type of breast cancer and if your cancer has spread

 Surgery is possible at any time during pregnancy.
 Having reconstructive surgery to your breast at the same time as having the cancer removed can make the operation much longer.
 Sometimes, your team will recommend you have a second operation to do this after you have given birth.

 Doctors normally recommend having radiotherapy after you’ve given birth.
 This is because they don't want the baby exposed to radiation.
-If there is no other option than having radiotherapy, there are some changes that can be made to help protect your baby.
+There are some changes that can be made to help protect your baby if there is no other option than having radiotherapy.

 You can’t have chemotherapy if you are in your first trimester of pregnancy.
 The chemotherapy can harm the baby or cause a miscarriage.
 Your doctor will want to delay your chemotherapy treatment until you are at least 14 weeks pregnant.

 At the moment research shows that after 14 weeks, children exposed to chemotherapy don’t have any more problems than those who aren’t exposed.

 Your chemotherapy should stop 3-4 weeks before delivery.

 - increases the risk of infection during delivery